 The idea behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
-Following the hierarchy normally leads to the implementation of inherently safer systems.
-The risk of illness or injury should be substantially reduced.
+Following the hierarchy normally leads to the implementation of inherently safer systems, ones where the risk of illness or injury has been substantially reduced.

 To identify and control hazards in the workplace, two basic strategies are used.
 First and most common is the walk-around inspection.
 Now, you probably have participated in a safety inspection, or at least have watched others conduct one.

 The picture to the right illustrates the major weakness of the inspection process.
 Although the walk-around safety inspection is good at discovering hazardous conditions, it’s not good at uncovering unsafe behaviors.